Rotomator/RPA-and-UIPath-On-bording-Procedure/README.md

 [A Complete Beginner's Guide to Programming](https://dev.to/aspittel/a-complete-beginner-s-guide-to-programming-2ni4)

-Your target here is to read the publication above and practise the same programming fundamentals using VB.NET programming language as `UIPath Studio` using VB.NET for activites macro coding.
+Your **target** here is to read the publication above and practise the same programming fundamentals using VB.NET programming language as `UIPath Studio` using VB.NET for activites macro coding.

+**Recommendation**

+We recommend using VB.NET Online Compiler like [dotnetfiddle](https://dotnetfiddle.net/).

 > **Task duration: 3 days.** <sub>For publication reading time plus practicing programming fundamentals.</sub>

 ### `STEP 2` - RPA Awareness Training